 Children behave well and are learning to share and take turns.
-They are kept occupied and interested and this helps limit unacceptable behaviour.
+They enjoy a suitable variety of play opportunities and this helps limit unacceptable behaviour.
 Methods of behaviour management are discussed with parents and methods used are in line with the individual child's level of understanding and maturity.
 Praise is used to promote good behaviour and to support children's learning.

 Children are supported in getting to know the childminder, her family and the environment through a gradual introduction.
 Parents are encouraged to share information on their child's individual needs to ensure the childminder can provide care in accordance with their wishes.
-Daily information sharing takes place about children's daily activities.
+Daily information sharing takes place about children's progress and daily activities to ensure their changing needs are met.